About me

 • Communicating effectively to advocate for resources and priorities

+This experience led me to found my company and develop my behavioral performance program during my second year of my PhD.
 Now, I use these diverse skills to help researchers like you.
-To date, I’ve had the privilege of helping over 70 clients from 16 different countries, from Finland to Singapore.
+To date, I’ve had the privilege of helping over 70 researchers from 16 different countries, from Finland to Singapore.

 “I cannot say enough about what I have gained from my sessions.
-I am now more organized with my workspace, my documents, and my thoughts.
+I am now more organized with my workspace, and my thoughts.
 My time management skills have developed.
 I now know how to set and maintain boundaries with peers, family, friends, and myself.
 However, my most outstanding achievement is that I can recognize when I am feeling overwhelmed, and I now have many tools to address these feelings and cope with them.”

 Jennifer - PhD researcher